fluxth/shot-detect/README.txt

           video needs to be ran through the detection function first.
     3. Generate Preview Subtitle
-        - Uses the data from the detection stage (and if available, correction stage to generate preview subtitle file (.ass) that can be loaded into a video player to check the detected shot changes.
+        - Uses the data from the detection stage (and if available, correction stage) to generate preview subtitle file (.ass) that can be loaded into a video player to check the detected shot changes.
     4. Export CSV
-        - To be implemented.
+        - Calculate and export the resulting CSV files to be imported into a spreadsheet processor.
     5. Change/Delete GOOGLE_APPLICATION_CREDENTIALS
         - If you happen to change the credentials JSON file, use these functions to update your credentials.